 Compared to the Mad Man era when advertising was more about creativity with little understanding of the consumers, now it is more about placing the ad in the right context to the right people regardless of the ad placement.

 Pulling the information about potential customers from first- and third-party data, advertisers can serve their ads to a specific audience segment on any website.
-Such targeting options as gender, age group, location, household income, and relationship status allow a hyper-personalized marketing approach.
+Such targeting options as gender, age group, location, household income, and relationship status allow a hyper-personalized RTB marketing approach.

 programmatic advertising priorities